RobertTate/learning-sessions/README.md

 ## Liturgy

-1. Share what you plan to learn with the group (submit PR to newly created session log file)
+1. Share what you plan to learn and update the session log file
-2. Learn stuff
+2. Learn
-4. Briefly discuss what you learned
+3. Discuss what you learned
-3. Schedule the next session

 ## Principles

-- Specific accountablility - developers should have an actual learning source (e.g. course, podcast, code challenge, book, etc.) they are working through.
+### Curation

+"Don't reinvent the wheel".
+There are already plenty of great courses and learning resources available.
+Let's simply find the best ones and make them easily accessible.

+### Consistency and Discipline

+We bring people together consistently (once a week for an hour) to reinforce disciplined learning.

+### Accountability

+Physically being in a room with other developers forces a focus that you can manufacture using willpower.

+### Focus

+This is not a social club full of mindless chitchat.
+We're focused on learning from experts and seasoned professionals.
+If you want to talk, save it for the beginning and end sharing parts.

+### Professionalism

+We use actual professional learning resources (courses, books, podcasts, articles, code challenges, etc.).
 "I'm thinking deep thoughts" is not an acceptable answer.
-- Extremely limited talking/interacting (we take this seriously)
-- Physical accountability is the goal, not socializing
-- One hour a week
-- Not limitted to programming specific skills (leadership, communication, etc. are also great uses of your time)

-## Suggestions
+## Resources

 The following is a list of suggested learning resources you can use during learning sessions: